Star-Squid/landsil.github.io/index.md

 ### Portfolio

 Please consider this page a learning and showcase project.
-It will both link some things I'm proud off, some projects people can find usefull and also stuff I have to share to be motivated to continue working on it.
+It will link to some things I'm proud of, projects people can find useful, and also stuff I have to share to be motivated to continue working on.
 1. 3 to 5 of my most "interesting" GitHub repositories will be here.
-2. Some GitPages pages with markdown ( this one ) html and css ( TODO )
+2. Some GitPages pages with markdown (this one), html, and css (TODO)
 3. Some "website alternatives" showcase (Notion, Coda, things like that)
 4. Some actual external websites with other initiatives